 The above figure shows a dart game having three images,

-(i) The first one shows Good accuracy and good precision, as all the three darts are are close to maximum score region (accurate) and also all the darts are close to each other (precise).
+(i) The first one shows Good accuracy and good precision, as all the three darts are close to maximum score region (accurate) and also all the darts are close to each other (precise).